rjsgn/outline-terraform-ansible/README.md

-# outline-terraform-ansible
+# Outline Terraform Ansible

-Automated deployment of Outline using Terraform and Ansible
+Automated deployment of [Outline](https://github.com/outline/outline), a modern knowledge base, using Terraform and Ansible.